askrejans/ffmpeg-home-video-tools/README.md

 ## add_missing_audio_tracks.sh
 As not all video contain audio, however for concat all files need an audio track, this script adds 0 audio to such tracks, so that everythin works.

+## resample_all_audio.sh
+In case you find that normal concat produces out of sync audio and video, try to run this.
+It resamples audio with aresample=async=1000, that should fix this.
+Creates resampled_ prefixed files. concat_videos.sh assumes that this step is used.
+If it is skipped, change file select configuration there where needed.

 Next stage is concatenation:
 ## concat_videos.sh
 This creates a concat_list.txt of all the converted mp4's and joins them together in concatenated mp4.
 This is ready for encoding in a lower bitrate if needed.